Definition of Genre

 - Western: generally features cowboys, settlers, or outlaws of the American Old West with themes of the frontier.

-- Bildungsroman: story of a character passing from youth to adulthood with psychological and/or moral growth; character becomes “educated” through loss, a journey, conflict, and maturation.
+- Bildungsroman: story of a character passing from youth to adulthood with psychological and/or moral growth; the character becomes “educated” through loss, a journey, conflict, and maturation.

 - Science Fiction: speculative stories derived and/or inspired by natural and social sciences; generally features futuristic civilizations, time travel, or space exploration.